 The RFPG evaluated the identified potential flood mitigation actions and, based on the significant needs in the region, recommended those that met TWDB requirements.
 The RFPG understands that not all recommendations may be performed in the same planning cycle as they are identified.
-All recommendations considered alignment with RFPG-adopted flood mitigation and floodplain management goals.
-The RFPG decided that a potential Sponsor did not have to affirm its willingness to sponsor a given action as a prerequisite for inclusion in the plan.
-As a result, all potential actions were considered for inclusion unless an entity had specifically stated that a particular action was not of interest to that entity and no other appropriate potential sponsor was identified.
+All

 FMEs were recommended according to TWDB Technical Guidelines in which those actions are most likely to result in the identification of potentially feasible FMPs and FMSs.
 Recommended FMEs are intended to account for the 1% annual chance flood event and support one or more flood mitigation or floodplain management goals.
 Due to the limited reliable floodplain models and mapping available in Region 7, there is a significant need for evaluations.
-A total of 226 FMEs representing a combined cost of approximately \$83M were recommended.
+A total of 229 FMEs representing a combined cost of approximately \$84M were recommended.
 These evaluations are needed to establish effective floodplain management practices and to identify future FMPs.
 The entire footprint of Region 7 is represented by one or more of the recommended FMEs, summarized in Table ES-9.